wizardyesterday/AutomaticGainControl/README.txt

 Typically, an average magnitude of a block of data is used to perform a smoothing action to the input provided to the AGC.

+An attempt was made to make an accurate implementation of what was described in the paper (by Fred Harris and Gregory Smith) in the doc/papers/ directory.
+For details on design and implementation, refer to that paper.

 1.0 System Requrements

 The AGC software has been successfully run on a 300MHz Pentium II computer,